mohitpai/journey-optimizer.en/help/using/configuration/google-txt.md

 >title="Google TXT records"
 >abstract="To ensure successful delivery of emails to Gmail addresses, you can add special Google site verification TXT records to your subdomain to make sure that it is verified."

-TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.
+TXT records are a type of DNS record used to provide text information about a domain, that can be read by external sources.

 In order to ensure optimal deliverability and successful delivery of emails to Gmail addresses, [!DNL Journey Optimizer] allows you to add special Google site verification TXT records to your subdomain to make sure that it is verified.